 3. Convergence of Baltic and North Seas:

 This oceanic phenomenon has been a highly debated topic.
 The convergent point of the North and the Baltic Seas occurs in the province of Skagen in Denmark.
 However, because of the differing rates of densities of the seas’ waters, the sea waters continue to remain separate in spite of their convergence.
-It is said that this ocean phenomenon finds a mention in the holy Koran.
+It is said that this ocean phenomenon finds a mention in the holy Quran.

 4. Steaming Black Sea: